Namibian Picture Stone - Beautiful!

-Namibian Picture Stone is sold in five pound bags.
-There will be a few pieces as small as 1/2 inch in size but most of the weight will be in pieces that range between 1 and 2 inches.
-It averages between 10 and 20 pieces per pound - so you will need media or small size rough when it is tumbled.
+Namibian Picture Stone is sold in five-pound bags.
+Most pieces in the bag will measure between 1/2 inch and 1 3/4 inches in size (if measured along their maximum dimension).
+It averages between 10 and 20 pieces per pound - so you will need media or small-size rough when it is tumbled.

 INTERMEDIATE Rock Tumbling Recipe:

 Namibian Picture Stone (1/2 to 2 inches)

 When tumbling this Namibian picture stone, two things should be considered:

 1) More Time: Although this Namibian picture stone is a jasper and shapes nicely, it will require more than one week in coarse grit because of its size.
 In six-, twelve-, and fifteen-pound capacity barrels, two weeks might be enough to shape the rough to your satisfaction.
 However, in small tumblers of two or three pounds capacity, three or four weeks is often needed.

 2) Media Needed: This picture stone jasper is in pieces that range between 1/2" and 2" in size.
 For that reason, we add about 25% ceramic media to fill the voids between the larger pieces of rough.
 The cylindrical shape of the ceramic media acts like a roller bearing and gives the rocks a smooth tumbling action in the barrel.
 The small pieces of media also deliver grit to all surfaces of the rough.